n4nidhinchandran/songbird/readme.md

 ...
 ```

-Go to any pagemeta edit page (ie http://songbird.dev/app_dev.php/admin/app/page/1/edit for example) and you should see the locale dropdown updated to only 2 enties.
+Go to any pagemeta new or edit page (ie http://songbird.app/app_dev.php/admin/?entity=PageMeta&action=new for example) and you should see the locale dropdown updated to only 2 enties.

 ## Update BDD Tests (Optional)